loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_PIN_EMAIL.md

 ## 3. Add the Sign In process block to your chat flow

 Create or copy an new experience and add the `Sign In` process block if your chat flow does not have one yet.
-The sign up process block collects the email adresses from your customers and is required for a valid giveaway participation.
+The sign up process block collects the email adresses from your customers as a registration for the individual customer.
+In case of a Loyalty chatbot, the `Loyalty Points` process block requires a `Sign in` to identify the customer and assign the points.
+When the individual customer returns to the chat from a different device, he can access his point account by typing in his email address and the PIN email, which will automatically send to him.

 <p align="center">
   <img src="PIN/SignUp.png" alt="sign in process block in LoyJoy" title="Sign In Process Block in LoyJoy" width="600"/>